Reparametrization Invariance and Some of the Key Properties of Physical Systems: From Lagrangian to Hamiltonian Mechanics

 \section{From Lagrangian to Hamiltonian Mechanics}

-In this section, I review the main relevant equations and concepts that we will need to better understand the meaning of the parameter $\lambda$ in reparametrization-invariant systems and the particular roles it can take upon.
-To keep the notation simple I will write the equations as for a one-dimensional system but the equations can easily be re-expressed for $n$-dimensional systems as well.
+In this section, we review the main relevant equations and concepts that we need to better understand the meaning of the parameter $\lambda$ in reparametrization-invariant systems and the particular roles it can take.
+To keep the notation simple we write the equations as for a one-dimensional system but the equations can easily be re-expressed for $n$-dimensional systems as well.